 (1) whose interests are materially adverse to that person; and

-(c) A lawyer who has formerly represented a client in a matter or whose present or former firm has formerly represented a client in a matter shall not thereafter, unless the former client consents after consultation:
+(c) A lawyer who has formerly represented a client in a matter or whose present or former firm has formerly represented a client in a matter shall not thereafter:

 Lawyers Moving Between Firms

 When lawyers have been associated within a firm but then end their association, the question of whether a lawyer should undertake representation is more complicated.
 There are several competing considerations.
 First, the client previously represented by the former firm must be reasonably assured that the principle of loyalty to the client is not compromised.
-Second, the rule should not be so broadly cast as to preclude other persons from having reasonable choice of legal counsel.
-Third, the rule should not unreasonably hamper lawyers from forming new associations and taking on new clients after having left a previous association.
+Second, the Rule should not be so broadly cast as to preclude other persons from having reasonable choice of legal counsel.
+Third, the Rule should not unreasonably hamper lawyers from forming new associations and taking on new clients after having left a previous association.
 In this connection, it should be recognized that today many lawyers practice in firms, that many lawyers to some degree limit their practice to one field or another, and that many move from one association to another several times in their careers.
 If the concept of imputation were applied with unqualified rigor, the result would be radical curtailment of the opportunity of lawyers to move from one practice setting to another and of the opportunity of clients to change counsel.

-Paragraph (b) operates to disqualify the lawyer only when the lawyer involved has actual knowledge of information protected by Rules 1.6 and 1.9(b).
+Paragraph (b) operates to disqualify the lawyer only when the lawyer involved has actual knowledge of information protected by Rules 1.6 and 1.9(c).
 Thus, if a lawyer while with one firm acquired no knowledge or information relating to a particular client of the firm, and that lawyer later joined another firm, neither the lawyer individually nor the second firm is disqualified from representing another client in the same or a related matter even though the interests of the two clients conflict.
 See Rule 1.10(b) for the restrictions on a firm once a lawyer has terminated association with the firm.